Removable Liners for Chest Freezers: A Practical Guide

 Liner made by a pool company in the UK.

-Another option is to hire a pool company to make a custom liner.
-I know of two or three people who have done this.
-The results were good, and the liners held up well.
+Another option is to hire a pool company to fabricate a custom liner.
+I know of a few people who have gone this route.
+The results were generally good and the liners held up.

-This is a legitimate option, but not practical for most people.
-If you do pursue this route, make sure they understand the unique requirements of cold plunge liners, and will warranty their work.
+This is a legitimate option if you can find the right shop at the right price.
+But it’s not practical for most people.
+If you pursue it, make sure the company understands the specific requirements of a cold plunge liner, and get the warranty in writing.

 My Journey with Manufacturers

-• Another looked promising initially.
-The prototype liner they made didn’t fit.
-It took nearly three months of countless emails and phone calls before they sent the replacement.
-Despite all of the discussion and planning, it also didn’t fit.
-After almost two months of further discussion, they raised their price six times higher than their original estimate.
+• The second seemed like a real possibility.
+The first prototype didn’t fit.
+What followed was nearly three months of emails and phone calls before they sent a replacement.
+Despite all the planning and discussion, that one didn’t fit either.
+After two more months of back-and-forth, they came back with a revised proposal that was six times higher than their original price estimate.
+That was the end of that conversation.

-• The third is the company that made my first prototype back in 2019 and got it right the first time.
+• The third is the company that made my very first prototype in 2019 and got it right on the first attempt.
 I still work with them today.
-They have more than 20 years of experience.
-They don’t work directly with the public to make chest freezer liners because my thorough and detailed design and approach to measuring and double-checking eliminates nearly all of the potential issues.
-It’s been a great partnership.
+They have more than 20 years of experience in professional PVC fabrication.
+They don’t work directly with the public for chest freezer liners- my detailed design process, thorough measurement instructions, and double-check system eliminate nearly all of the fit issues that would make that difficult.
+It’s been a strong partnership, and I trust them completely.

 Price vs Cost